Has your tween been bugging you to babysit? Or maybe just bugging you for money. Do you think your tween is ready to babysit?

-Does she want to?
+Does she want to babysit?

 Does she even like kids?
 Get along with other kids?
-Or is she does she really just want a way to make some money.
+Or does she really just want a way to make some money?

-Read THIS post if they want a job but babysitting isn’t for them.
+Read this post if they want a job but babysitting isn’t for them.

-If you got this far and think she just might be ready, check out….
+If you got this far and think she just might be ready, get this FREE Babysitting Flyer